-The population growth in the urban area, the development and modernity of the cities that are accompanied by cement and housing infrastructure, this causes that the green areas and forests are increasingly smaller, with the consequent decrease in air quality.
+The population growth in the urban area, the development and modernity of the cities are accompanied by cement and housing infrastructure.
+This causes that the green areas and forests are increasingly smaller, with the consequent decrease in air quality.

-An alternative to the lack of space for garden design and reforestation is the construction of vertical gardens, making the walls of buildings and facades an appropriate place to grow different types of ornamental, aromatic, medicinal plants, even gardens.
+An alternative to the lack of space for garden design and reforestation is the construction of vertical gardens.
+Then, the walls of buildings and facades become an appropriate place to grow different types of ornamental, aromatic, medicinal plants, even gardens.

 This architectural trend is becoming more common.

 One of the advantages of vertical gardens is the creation of microclimates that benefit the environment in the face of the lack of green areas in cities, in addition to reducing the temperature and protecting against humidity.

 Vertical gardens oxygenate and green the environment, providing countless benefits in cities… it is a perfect way for urban greening.

 The incorporation of vegetation in urbanization projects improves the quality of life of people, since it provides the atmospheres of urban centers with cleaner air, being beneficial to prevent respiratory diseases and to alleviate those who suffer from them.